MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-It is a sequence of frequently occurring events whose purpose is to check and possibly change the \emph{state of activation} of a B cell.
+\paragraph*{B cell activation control process} In the ERS model, it is a sequence of frequently occurring events whose purpose is to check and possibly change the \emph{state of activation} of a B cell.
+It is not used in the CRS models.
 The main parameter is the \emph{critical time} $t_{crit}$.
 Each of the MHCII carried by a B cell can be in a state of \emph{``activated''} or \emph{``non-activated''}.
 An empty MHCII is not ``activated'' by definition. \begin{itemize} \item A given non-empty MHCII is set to ``non-activated'' when the time elapsed since the last event effecting this MHCII is less than $t_{crit}$.
 Such an event can be a regulatory Th cell attaching to this MHCII, or placing a new peptide on this MHCII. \item A given MHCII is set to ``activated'' when the time elapsed since the last event effecting this MHCII is greater than or equal to $t_{crit}$. \end{itemize}

 Similarly, a B cell can also be in a state of \emph{``activated''} or \emph{``non-activated''}. \begin{itemize} \item When its each MHCII is in the state of ``non-activated'', the B cell itself is set to state of ``non-activated''. \item When at least one of its MHCII is ``activated'', then the B cell is set to ``activated''. \end{itemize}